Mary, Star of Evangelization

 Blessed and received by Archbishop John G. Vlazny – April 7, 2003

 An icon is written, because in the earliest days of the Church, the word used to write and to create an image was the same.
 One used the pen and the brush to convey an important message.
 Tradition says St. Luke, who wrote his Gospel and the Acts of the Apostles, also wrote icons.

 In the icon of Mary, Star of Evangelization,

 we see three dominate images Mary, the Star of Bethlehem and the almond

 shaped background.
 As one contemplates the icon consider the image from

 three hills or three levels:

+The “mandola” is the almond shape in the background.
 This symbolizes the rending of two realities - the spiritual and the corporal- and opens up the heavenly realm.
 It literally is pulling apart.
+You can also think of it as two spheres or two worlds coming together.
+You have the shape of the almond created before they are completely merged.
+In this view the spiritual and the material or corporal realms are coming together.
+We are witnessing this vision or coming together.
+We are able to see Mary because of a certain kind of rending of the invisible world.
 The background is dark because it represents the uncreated light and the spiritual light that is in the invisible world.
-The spiritual light is so bright that it is not really perceivable to our eyes – to us it would be darkness.
+The spiritual light is so bright that it is not really perceivable to our eyes – to us it would be darkness – we just don’t see anything.
+Ordinarily we don’t see this realm, as it comes closer to us it becomes lighter and lighter, therefore the gradations of color from dark to light.
 Through Mary’s intercession the uncreated light is becoming visible to our eyes.
-The blues get lighter.

-The Greek letters to the left and right of Mary’s halo proclaim the title used in all traditional Marian icons - Mary, God bearing or Mother of God (Theotocus).
+Finally, the writer identifies Mary with Greek letters in the upper left and right.
+The title used in all traditional Marian icons is Mary, Mother of God

 To the Prayer - English